satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 # Logs

 You can view whether the LED controller has been recognized correctly under HyperHDR Logs.
-For the USB connection also under webOS Device Manager Debug, “dmesg”.
+For the USB connection also under webOS Device Manager Debug, 'dmesg'.

 HyperserialPico Log: